Extasy Records: History

-Yoshiki Hayashi founded Extasy Records in Japan in 1986, using money he received from his mother when she sold her business.
-His band X Japan (then still named X) released their second single, "Orgasm", as the label's first release.
-In 1988, their debut album Vanishing Vision came out and was a huge success for an independent band.
-Over the next couple of years Extasy signed many bands that would go on to have varying degrees of success and produced their early records, including Zi:Kill, Tokyo Yankees and Ladies Room.
+Yoshiki founded Extasy Records in Japan in 1986, using money he received from his mother when she sold her business.
+He explained that, after releasing "I'll Kill You" in 1985, things did not work out with Dada Records, and although they were approached by various other record labels, he and his band X Japan (then still named X) did not understand the music industry and decided to just form their own label so they could do whatever they wanted.
+X's second single, "Orgasm", was Extasy's first release in April 1986.
+The label then went into hiatus for two years until reviving in order to release X's first album.
+April 1988's Vanishing Vision was a huge success for an independent band.
+After that, Yoshiki said the label continued because various acts suddenly started contacting him to release their records.

+Over the next couple of years Extasy signed many bands that would go on to have varying degrees of success and produced their early records, including Zi:Kill and Tokyo Yankees.
+Yoshiki said that he had no plans to make Extasy a big success, he simply wanted to shake things up in the independent scene.
+When asked how he decided which bands to sign, Yoshiki said that they were essentially all just friends or acquaintances.
+For example, Sex George said he was a roadie for X until he bugged Yoshiki to release the June 1988 single "Swapping Party" by his band Ladies Room.
+Ex-Ans vocalist Tohru Hara said he had been with Extasy since its inception, and both he and Yoshiki said that he handled all the day-to-day work for the label as of 1989.
+Both Sex George and Ken of Zi:Kill said that, unlike most record labels, Extasy allowed them to make their records however they wanted.

-In February 1991, Yoshiki's X Japan bandmate hide saw a band called Lunacy perform, and introduced him to them.
+In February 1991, Yoshiki's X Japan bandmate Hide saw a band called Lunacy perform, and introduced him to them.
 Yoshiki signed them to Extasy, they changed their name to Luna Sea and took part in the label's Nuclear Fusion Tour in March with Gilles de Rais and Sighs of Love Potion.
 On the tour, a 3-track sample CD including a song from each band was released.
 The following year Luna Sea's self-titled debut album was released and they held a successful 45-date tour, enabling them to sign with major label MCA Victor in May 1992.

-hide gave one of Glay's demo tapes to Yoshiki, who then brought an entourage to watch their October 1993 show, where he offered the band a contract to Extasy Records.
+Hide gave one of Glay's demo tapes to Yoshiki, who then brought an entourage to watch their October 1993 show, where he offered the band a contract to Extasy Records.
 Their debut album, Hai to Diamond, was released on May 25, 1994.